JakeyGilly/JakeyGilly/README.md

 # Hey!
 I'm Jake and this is my GitHub.
 I'm from Nottinghamshire, England.

-I am a Student studying Electronic Engineering at the University of York, I enjoy music and programming.
+I am a student studying Electronic Engineering at the University of York, I enjoy music and programming.

-I have attended some hackathons including Durhack 2023, HackNotts 2023 and 2024 and Reading Hackathon 2022
+I have attended some hackathons including Durhack 2023, HackNotts 2023 and 2024 and Reading Hackathon 2022.

-I have organised a Capture the flag competition event for schools across Northen Ireland called [IglooCode](https://iglooco.de) with others at Queens University Belfast sponsored by Kainos and Liberty IT and developed the Capture the flag platform
+I have organised a Capture the Flag competition event for schools across Northen Ireland called [IglooCode](https://iglooco.de) with others at Queen's University Belfast, sponsored by Kainos and Liberty IT, and developed the Capture the Flag platform.

-I am confident with Python, C, C#, C++, Java, Javascript/Typescript, Go, Visual Basic, HTML, CSS, Unity and Assembly
+I am confident with Python, C, C#, C++, Java, Javascript/Typescript, Go, Visual Basic, HTML, CSS, Unity and Assembly.

 <div align="center">